dsc-capstone-b10-3/algorithmic-business-forcasting/index.md

 Knowing when businesses are born and when they close down is important for figuring out what's going on in the job market and the economy.
 Birth data tell us how many new businesses are starting up and where the action is, while death data show us which businesses are struggling and where resources are moving away from.
 Having accurate info on business births and deaths is key for local governments to plan ahead.
 It helps them understand how entrepreneurship is doing in their area and make smart decisions about policies and development.

-Effective and accurate forecasts allow government organizations to, in a way, "peek into the future", and make better planning decisions today.
+Effective and accurate forecasts allow government organizations to peek into the future and make better planning decisions.
 Knowing the projected rate of business births and deaths for the upcoming year can help local governments allocate resources more efficiently, target support services to areas with high entrepreneurial activity, and implement policies that foster business growth and sustainability.

 As a local transportation planning organization, The San Diego Association of Governments (SANDAG), whom we collaborated with in partnership on this project, utilizes such forecasts to identify areas of future growth, correlated with increased transportation demand, to inform future transportation development.